 Local Network Versions of ACCOUNTS

-Note: These versions used to be called just the "Network Version", but with the addition of the Web Network Version option, these versions have been renamed to "Local Network Versions" to make the distinction between the two types of network version clearer.
+Note: These versions used to be called just the "Network Version", but with the addition of the Remote Database Version option (previously called Web Network), these versions have been renamed to "Local Network Versions" to make the distinction between the two types of network version clearer.

-The Local Network Versions of ACCOUNTS can be installed on multiple computers on a local area network (usually in your organization's office), or optionally on computers in separate locations (for example home and office) over the Internet.
-(See below for details on the Internet option.)
+The Local Network Versions of ACCOUNTS can be installed on multiple computers on a local area network (usually in your organization's office).
 With the Local Network Versions, you have only one copy of the database, on a computer running what is called the Local Network Server version of ACCOUNTS, and all other computers run what is called the Local Network Client version of ACCOUNTS, and access the database that is on the Local Network Server version's computer.

 This page is only about the Local Network Versions, however.